kitten23/binary-buffer-stream/README.md

-# buffer-stream
+# binary-buffer-stream
-read binary data in a Buffer stream (e.g. Buffers form a Socket) when parsing protocol.
+Read binary data in a Buffer stream (e.g. Buffers form a Socket) when parsing protocol.

 # Examples